temporalio/reference-app-orders-go/README.md

 ## Quickstart
-We recommend that you begin by reading the [documentation](docs/README.md), which will explain the features of the application as well as aspects of its design.
+We recommend that you begin by reading the [documentation](docs/README.md), which will explain the features of the application and aspects of its design.
 It also provides instructions for deploying and running the application in various environments, including in Kubernetes and with Temporal Cloud.

 If you'd prefer to jump right in and run it locally, follow these steps.
-All commands should be executed from the root directory of this project, unless otherwise noted.
+Unless otherwise noted, you should execute the commands from the root directory of the project.

 ### Start the Temporal Service
 Run the following command in your terminal: